jiweiqi/covid19-mobility/README.md

 ## About of the Project

 During this COVID-19 pandemic, we have seen a significant drop in mobility and fuel demand.
-We take a data-driven approach to understand the impact of COVID-19 statistics and states policy on personal mobility.
+We take a machine learning approach to understand the impact of COVID-19 statistics and states policy on personal mobility.
 We also build a model to connect the mobility changes to fuel demand changes.
 We then take the projected COVID-19 infection case numbers from the epidemiology model as inputs to predict future trends of mobility and fuel demand.

 ## Code Structure